Fukuoka’s Great Park and its Japanese Garden

 The eastern part of Ohori Park is adjacent to Maizuru Park, where the ruins of Fukuoka Castle remain.
 Going south, you will find Gokoku shrine with its impressive golden architecture.
 However, feel free to skip the Starbucks as it is often crowded.

-In summer, the city holds a yearly firework festival, a Hanabi Taikai, in early August in Ohori Park, the Nishinippon Ohori Fireworks Festival.
+Until summer 2018, the city held a yearly firework festival, a Hanabi Taikai, in early August in Ohori Park, the Nishinippon Ohori Fireworks 🎆 Festival.